 - Affordability: ability to afford alternative, suitable housing in the private market.

 - Accessibility: the ability to access and afford suitable and adequate housing as a result of discrimination, lack of financial means to move and availability of alternative, affordable suitable housing in the private market.

 - Sustainability: financial management difficulties, and difficulties in social functioning and lack of social skills.

 What you'll need to apply

-We'll need information to confirm your identity and that you're eligible for social housing.
+We'll need information to confirm your identity and that you're eligible for public housing.
 If we don’t already have the following information about you, you may be asked to bring it to the interview.